anthonyjdearmas/GmodStore-Job-Notifer/README.md

 # What do I use this for?
 This program was created to allow freelance GLua developers to know about newly created jobs on the GmodStore market place without having to manually refresh the page every ten minutes.
 The major advantage of using this program is that you will know about jobs before any other developers apply for the newly posted job!

-# How do I run it?
+# How does it work?
 The program works by doing something called 'web-scraping'.
 Basically, it grabs the HTML of given web pages and parses through it for desired information.
 The web-scraping library used to power this program is called [JSoup](https://jsoup.org/apidocs/).

 # How do I run It?
 The easiest way to run the program is to simply double click on the .exe file found within the zip file.
 Just extract the the .exe file to your desired location and run it.
+Note that the .exe file only works for Windows users.
+To use this on MacOS, just double click the JAR file.
+You must have java downloaded!
 It's that easy!
 You can delete the other files if you would like to.
 They are just there if you would like to take a look at the source code or modify the program yourself.

 # What does it feature?